 “Even the priestking wrote my father with the idea of marrying his daughter.”

 No surprise there.
 Lorana paced through the grass slowly, careful not to betray her feelings.
 “The prieslenne would make you a worthy wife.”

-He stopped suddenly, gripping her wrist tightly.
+He latched onto her wrist, forcing a sudden stop.
 “I don’t want the prieslenne.
 I want you, Lorana.”

-She tried to pry herself free.
+She tried to pry herself free of his grip.
 “Show care, my lord,” she said through clenched teeth.
 “You aren’t mishandling some waif you can fuck and send home with a bastard.
-I don’t fear your father, and don’t need my father or half-brothers here to show you your error.
-Unhand me, or I’ll have you in the Red Tower.
-Tonight.”
+I don’t fear your father, and I don’t need my father or half-brothers here to show you your error.
+Unhand me, or I’ll take the hand.”

 Justen tightened his hold.
 “Then you’re a fool.”
 He was so close she could smell the wine.
 “Everyone fears my father.”